r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 <br />

-His performances with EPAs under zero -Navy, Cincy and Tulane- combined were barely worse than just the Houston game in terms of total EPA.
+His performances with EPAs under zero (Navy, Cincy and Tulane) combined were barely worse than just the Houston game in terms of total EPA.
 So his bad games were not as bad–-and we won one of those games with a chance to play spoiler at Cincinatti.
 Additionally, the trend on the back half shows a much steeper improvement from game seven to thirteen.
 This gives me confidence that Davis Brin had a very normal 'first-year starter' season and makes me excited to see his progression in year two.

 I mean, the last time Tulsa had a first-year starter throw 16+ interceptions, with just over 3,000 yards of offense - it worked out pretty well.